Yaacoub/Amazing-AI-Tools/README.md

 # Contribution

-If you know of some great AI tools or plugins or want to suggest a change, send a Pull Request with respect to our [Code of Conduct](/CODE_OF_CONDUCT.md)!
+If you know of some great AI tools or want to suggest a change, send a Pull Request with respect to our [Code of Conduct](/CODE_OF_CONDUCT.md)!

 Don't forget to add the labels for paid-only ![paid.png](/Assets/paid.png) and open source ![open.png](/Assets/open.png) tools.